EmilRamsvik/Digital-Garden/docs/Thinking/Thinking.md

 # Thoughts
 - Normalization of deviance example can be shown in the Challenger Space Shuttle Accident, which was coined in the accident investigation.
 - You cannot predict the future, but you can train yourself for it.
+- Everyone on this earth is at the core stupid.
+That includes both the reader and writer of this section.
+Make sure that you always take this simple fact into account.
+- People judge themselves on their intents, but others on their actions.